linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 * Show blocks for custom fields, user meta, post meta.
 * Toggle blocks based on Archives.
 * Create and manage presets of conditions to apply to multiple blocks across your whole site.
 * Show block based on PHP Logic and custom functions.
-The possibilities are unlimited.
+The possibilities are unlimited with custom conditions.
 * WooCommerce - change the visibility of blocks based on total cart value of the current customer.
 Perfect for upselling.
 * WooCommerce - We have even more WooCommerce conditions for blocks coming, each condition will help you create dynamic upsells for smart marketing.
 * WooCommerce Products in cart, total cart value, total customer spent in store.
+* WooCommerce Geo Location - toggle any WordPress Blocks based on the customers country using their IP Address.
+* WooCommerce Customer Recent Order - Check the current customer has place and order within a set amount of time (days, hours, or minutes).
 * Support development of new features.

 Conditional Blocks Pro gives you even more control over block visibility - Ready for Full Site Editing, widget options and general content blocks.